mb720/pretengineer/_posts/2013-10-25-stripe-hooks.md

 1. Jane Customer purchases a copy of the B side *Everybody's Next One* by Steppenwolf on your website
-2. Stripe charges his card and sends a `charge.succeeded` webhook
+2. Stripe charges her card and sends a `charge.succeeded` webhook
 3. `stripe-hooks` picks up the hook and, based on the configuration, sends the administrator an email notifying them, and Jane a receipt